redirwin/scss-boilerplate/src/styles/README.md

 ### Folders 4-layout, 5-modules, & 6-templates

 - **Flexibility**: In these folders, you have the liberty to add, remove, rename, or modify SCSS files as the project demands.
+Some SCSS files are provided as a starting point, but you are not limited or required to use them.
+Remove any files that are not used.

 ### Updating Main SCSS File